Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 Q: Is it safe for me to go outside or should I avoid public spaces?
 Should I wear a mask?
 Should I wear gloves?

-A: In most areas of the country, it is safe to be outdoors provided you follow some basic safety guidelines.
+A: In most areas of the country, it is safe to be outdoors provided you follow basic safety guidelines.
 Local and state public health authorities will determine many of these, so it is important to stay up to date.
-Transplant recipients should avoid crowds and large gatherings, practice social distancing, and wash their hands often.
+Transplant recipients should avoid crowds and large gatherings (especially indoors), practice social distancing, and wash their hands often.

 The cloth face coverings recommended by the CDC are not surgical masks or N-95 respirators and they are not designed to protect the person wearing them.
 Rather, masks or cloth face coverings will prevent someone who does not know they are infected from spreading the virus to others.
-It is important to remember that the wearing of a mask should continue to be combined with good hand hygiene.
+It is important to remember that the wearing of a mask should continue to be combined with good hand hygiene and social distancing.

-A: Social distancing is thought to be the best way to limit the spread of coronavirus.
+A: Social distancing is thought to be the best way to limit the spread of coronavirus and is recommended for everyone.
 It means keeping space, at least 6 feet apart, between yourself and other people outside of your home, even when no one in that space has symptoms.
 This includes both indoor and outdoor places.
+You should practice social distancing even while wearing a mask.

 Q: Am I at higher risk of getting COVID-19?

-A: We do not yet have specific information on whether COVID-19 infection will spread more easily among transplant candidates or recipients.
+A: We do not know whether COVID-19 infection will spread more easily among transplant candidates or recipients.
 However, experts are worried that this may be the case since chronic disease or immunosuppression usually lowers the amount of virus needed to cause infections.
 Most reports so far indicate transplant recipients are getting COVID-19 from the community, although frequent contact with the health care system may also be a risk.
 This is why it is important for you to take every precaution possible to avoid being infected.

 Q: What should I do if I have COVID or flu-like/respiratory symptoms?

 A: The first step is to separate yourself from others.
-There are many different causes for fever, cough, shortness of breath, stomach upset, and flu-like symptoms, but you should get tested for COVID-19.
-It is important to remember that most people, including transplant candidates and recipients, experience only mild to moderate symptoms recover from COVID-19 without problems.
+There are many different causes for fever, cough, shortness of breath, stomach upset, and flu-like symptoms, but if you any concerning symptoms, you should get tested for COVID-19.
+It is important to remember that most people, including transplant candidates and recipients, experience only mild to moderate symptoms and recover from COVID-19 without problems.
 Many do not need hospitalization but are able to stay at home in isolation.

 Other steps to take include: